afunnydev/tinysociety/content/articles/2018-11-13-26-tiny-house-with-platform-bedroom.md

 <span class="figcaption">Plenty of places to hang or store clothes.</span>

 This tiny home comes in at $93000.
-Want to learn more about this award-winning tiny house?
-Get more information from the builder [here.](https://tinyhousechattanooga.com/contact/)
+Please note that prices may vary over time; you can contact the builder for the most up-to-date information [here.](https://tinyhousechattanooga.com/contact/)

 All images are from [Tiny House Listings](https://tinyhouselistings.com) and [Tiny House Chattanooga.](https://tinyhousechattanooga.com)